 (2) The specific circumstances regarding the growth at the institution(s) or programs(s) that triggered the review and the results of any evaluation conducted by the agency; and

-(3) Any other information that the agency deems appropriate to demonstrate the effective application of the criteria for recognition or that the Department may require.
+(3) Any other information that the agency deems appropriate to demonstrate the effective application of the criteria for recognition.

 (e) Consent to sharing of information.
 By submitting an application for recognition, the agency authorizes Department staff throughout the application process and during any period of recognition—